IIAU-ZhangLu/DiT-AllInGen/README.md

 In this chapter, we categorize DiT-based image generation methods into four representative task types based on the nature of their input conditions and transformation goals.

 ### Text-to-Image

+This part can be categorized into (1) Class-conditioned generation where discrete category labels guide image syn-thesis; and (2) Free-form text-to-image generation where models interpret natural language prompts and translate them into coherent and semantically faithful images.

 #### 💜Class-condition
 | Year | Venue | Paper Abbr | Paper Title | Highlight | Project/Code |
 |------|-------|------------|-------------|-----------|--------------|